ericminio/conferences/how-to-make-agile-work.md

 How does TDD help with the promise of Agile?

-One key here is behind the sustainable pace idea.
+One key here is behind the sustainable pace idea, from the second circle [[3]].
 One team could rely on manual testing during one iteration or two, but what happens after 14 iterations, after 42 iterations?
 What if the manual regression testing eats all the iteration?
 You end up with a dead product that you can not extend anymore and the promise of Agile is broken.
 If you are able to create automated tests that run fast, then you _can_ avoid this dead end.
 And as you might know, TDD is actually _not_ about testing, and will usually call for a rethink of the tools, libraries, and architecture that you build and use.
 Answering the call is up to you.

 Test-Driven Development usually comes with automated tests.
 So when you write your tests first, your regression tests come for free and you avoid the above dead end.